 More tasty Thanksgiving sides kids can make

 - Mac and cheese is not just a kid favorite.
 Adults love it too.
 It’s also an easy side to make ahead of time and heat up for Thanksgiving dinner.
-Peanut Blossum has a quick mac and cheese recipe that’s ready for the oven in just 15 minutes.
+Peanut Blossom has a quick mac and cheese recipe that’s ready for the oven in just 15 minutes.

 - Canned cranberry sauce is okay, but it’s actually not that hard to make your own.
-This Thanksgiving try cranberry sauce recipe from Simply Recipes.
+This Thanksgiving, try cranberry sauce recipe from Simply Recipes.
 It includes substitutions if you’re looking for a cranberry sauce with less sugar.
 Let the adults or teens supervise the boiling cranberries.

 - If your family is tired of rolls, add some cornbread to the table this Thanksgiving.
 Kids love to bake and this cornbread recipe from Bless This Mess is super simple.